-The Program in Latina/o Studies offers a 12-credit hour Graduate Certificate Program focusing on the study of Latina/o experience within the U.S. and in a transnational perspective.
+The Latina/o Studies Program offers a 12-credit hour Graduate Certificate focusing on the study of Latina/o experience within the U.S. and in a transnational perspective.
 The goal of the Certificate in Latina/o Studies is to provide a structured program of study for graduate students in programs such as American Culture, Anthropology, Comparative Literature, English, History, Linguistics, Political Science, Psychology, Screen Arts and Cultures, Sociology, Spanish, and Women's Studies and in the Professional Schools (Business, Education, Law, Medicine, Natural Resources and the Environment, Nursing, Public Health, Public Policy, Social Work, etc.) with in-depth interdisciplinary understanding of the field.
 The Certificate Program is particularly useful to graduate students whose academic and career trajectories require area-focused knowledge and training.

 Current or Admitted Rackham Students

-Applicants will be evaluated by the Latina/o Studies Advisory Committee based on their preparation for, commitment to, and understanding of Latina/o Studies as evidenced in their letter of application, coursework plan, and letter of recommendation.
+Applicants will be evaluated by the Latina/o Studies Advisory Board based on their preparation for, commitment to, and understanding of Latina/o Studies as evidenced in their letter of application, coursework plan, and letter of recommendation.
 Prime consideration will be given to those graduate students with strong academic records who anticipate integrating Latina/o Studies methods and topics into their future research and professional pursuits.
 Not all candidates will be admitted.

 Students who wish to enter the Program must submit an application including: